 It took me nearly a year to finish this small book - from Dec 2018 to now, Sep 2019.
 I started out in Wat Pa Tam Wua Forest Monastery, continued to Hanoi, back to Thailand, then Ho Chi Minh City, back to Thailand, Hanoi again and back to Chiang Mai.
 Whoa!
 But it seems like where I am on the book was timely with what I was going through.
 Uncanny!

 In the beginning when reading the book, I could not fully understand what was being said.
 Some were too abstract.
 But as I came close to the book's ending, it all started to come together and make sense.
-But to fully grasp the entire content of the book, I had to start reading again, but this time, already knowing the big picture, so things that started out as abstract now fell into its proper place to reveal the bigger picture.
+But to fully grasp the entire content of the book, I have to start reading again, but this time, already knowing the big picture, so things that started out as abstract now fall into its proper place to reveal the bigger picture.

 --- Gigit (TheLoneRider)